 Where is warm in April in Europe?

+Where is hot in April in Europe?
 There is a saying in the UK that April showers bring May flowers.
 However, this doesn’t necessarily apply in the rest of Europe, where the flowers start to bloom earlier.
 This means visiting Europe in Spring is a must for people who love gardens or want a different type of holiday.
-What can be more different, for example, than walking through fields of brightly coloured and beautifully scented flowers?
-That is what you’ll get in Keukenhof and Madeira.

 Mid-April is considered the best time to visit for those who want to see tulips.
 Other flowers on display include carnations, daffodils, hyacinths, irises and roses.
 Unlike other places people might visit in the Spring, however, expect Keukenhof to be busy.
 Over 1.5 million people visit every year in the eight weeks it’s open, which is about twice as many as that visit the Eiffel Tower over the same period.

 Where to stay during a Spring holiday in Keukenhof: